9ucc1/phase-1-project/README.md

 - added cursor change to pointer when mouseover search results and buttons
 - removed favorites list
 - started watch list, having some issues (I want to display array of movie pictures)
+- want to make an alert: "added to watch list!"

+9/05
+- watch list buttons now work to add simple movie title + year to watch list
+- alert added
+- clear list button added
+- want to make delete button on individual watch list items to remove from watch list
+- link movie title to description page ...?